nodejs/node/CONTRIBUTING.md

 This document will guide you through the contribution process.

+### Rules of thumb

+1. #### Provide motivation for the change
+   Why will this change make the code better; does it fix a bug, is it a new feature, etc. This should be in the commit messages as well as in the PR description.
+2. #### Don't make _unnecessary_ code changes
+   Things that are changed because of personal preference or style, like: renaming of variables or functions, adding or removing white spaces, reordering lines or whole code blocks.
+These sort of changes should have a good reason since they cause unnecessary ["code churn"](https://blog.gitprime.com/why-code-churn-matters).
+   As part of the project's strategy we maintain multiple release lines, code churn might hinder back-porting changes to other lines.
+Also when you change a line, your name will come up in `git blame` and might hide the previous writer of the code.
+3. #### Keep your change-set self contained but at a reasonable size Use your good judgment when making a big change.
+If you can't think of a good reason but need to make a very big PR, try to break it into smaller pieces (still as self-contained as possible), and cross-reference them.
+   You can also mark some of them as `blocked` pending the others.
+4. #### Be aware of our style rules
+   As part of acceptance of a PR the changes must pass our linters.
+For C++ we use Google's cpplint (with some ajustments) so following their [style-guide](https://github.com/google/styleguide) should keep you in line.
+   For JS we use this [ruleset](https://github.com/nodejs/node/blob/master/.eslintrc.yaml) for ESLint plus some of [our own custom rules](https://github.com/nodejs/node/tree/master/tools/eslint-rules)
+   For markdown we have a [style guide](https://github.com/nodejs/node/blob/master/doc/STYLE_GUIDE.md)

 ### Step 1: Fork

 Fork the project [on GitHub](https://github.com/nodejs/node) and check out your